Oral Hearing Dockets:

 - Keep your contact numbers up-to-date with the Clerk's office

-Pretrial matters will be taken up on the assigned trial date while waiting for the jury panel.
+If your case is assigned, you are required to appear for a pretrial conference on Friday at 9am preceding your ASSIGNED TRIAL DATE.
 If you have issues that may require more than 15 minutes, you must contact the trial coordinator for a special setting.

 The Court appreciates all efforts to expedite trial.
 The following must be exchanged and discussed among parties prior to pretrial hearing: